MehediEhteshum/pdf_library/README.md

 # PDF Library
-Cross-platform app using flutter for storing blob files using persistent storage.
+Cross-platform app using flutter (clean architecture and bloc state management) for storing blob files using persistent storage.